-I’m also going to share with you how to measure the room so your stripes will end up perfect symmetrical horizontal and vertical stripes.
+I’m also going to share with you how to measure the room so your stripes will end up perfectly symmetrical horizontal and vertical stripes.

 OK, so before you get started you need to decide how wide you want your stripes to be.
 Smaller stripes tend to make the room look smaller and wider stripes tend to make the room appear larger.
 Funny how that works!

-Now that you have your room measure out, you’re ready to start taping your stripes to the wall.
+Now that you have your room measured out, you’re ready to start taping your stripes to the wall.